Clastify logo

 Translational kinetic energy

-For an object moving in a way where rotation does not need to be considered, the kinetic energy of translational motion is
+For an object moving without considering rotation, the kinetic energy of translational motion is

 Image

 Because the speed is squared, doubling the speed makes the kinetic energy four times larger.
-This explains why high-speed vehicles need far more energy to accelerate, and a much greater distance to stop.
+This is why high-speed vehicles need much more energy to accelerate, and a much longer distance to stop.

 For a change in speed,

-Watch the order carefully: final speed squared minus initial speed squared.
+Look carefully at the structure: final speed squared minus initial speed squared.
 It is not the square of the change in speed.
-That algebra slip is common, and it gives different physics.
+That algebra slip is very common, and it changes the physics.

-The work link is straightforward.
+The work link is direct.
 Positive resultant work on a moving object increases its translational kinetic energy.
 Negative resultant work decreases it.
-Braking, impact stopping distances and acceleration from rest can all be treated using this idea.
+Braking, impact stopping distances and acceleration from rest can all be handled this way.

 Near-surface gravitational potential energy

-Near Earth’s surface, a change in gravitational potential energy is found using
+Near Earth’s surface, the change in gravitational potential energy is

 Image

-Use this formula for a change, not an absolute value.
-You first choose a reference height; after that, only the height difference matters.
-If an object rises, (\Delta h) is positive and its gravitational potential energy increases.
-If it falls, (\Delta h) is negative and gravitational potential energy decreases.
+Use this formula for changes, not for an absolute value.
+First choose a reference height; after that, only the difference in height counts.
+If an object rises, Δh\Delta h is positive and its gravitational potential energy increases.
+If it falls, Δh\Delta h is negative and its gravitational potential energy decreases.

-Gravity near Earth’s surface doesn’t care about the path taken.
+For gravity near Earth’s surface, the path taken doesn’t matter.
 Lift a crate vertically through a height, or push the same crate up a smooth ramp to the same height, and it gains the same gravitational potential energy.
-The ramp changes the force and distance involved, not the energy change due to gravity.
+The ramp changes the force and the distance, but not the energy change due to gravity.

 Why the formula is only local

-The equation (\Delta E_p = mg\Delta h) assumes that (g) stays constant, so the gravitational field is effectively uniform over the height change.
-For ordinary heights near Earth’s surface, that approximation works well.
+The equation ΔEp=mgΔh\Delta E_p = mg\Delta h assumes that gg stays constant, so the gravitational field is effectively uniform over the height change.
+For ordinary heights near Earth’s surface, that approximation is good.

 Far from Earth, the field lines spread out and the gravitational field strength decreases with distance from Earth’s centre.
-Then (g) is no longer constant over the motion, so the simple near-surface expression must be replaced by the more general gravitational potential energy treatment from gravitation.
+In that situation gg is no longer constant over the motion, so the simple near-surface expression has to be replaced by the more general gravitational potential energy treatment from gravitation.

 Energy conservation still works in both cases.
-Only the expression used for the gravitational potential energy changes.
+The expression used for the gravitational potential energy is the part that changes.

 Springs and area under the force–extension graph